Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 This JWST example science programNIRCam and MIRI Coronagraphy of HR8799 b, is based on the on observations in the Guaranteed Time Observer (GTO) Program #1194: Characterization of the HR 8799 planetary system and planet search (PI: Charles A. Beichman) with great simplification.
 The goals of this GTO program are two-fold: to search for previously unknown planets using NIRCam coronagraphy and the physical characterization of the known planets, HR8789bcde, using NIRCam and MIRI multi-filter photometry.
 This example science program presents a simplified version of the GTO program, with the aim of showcasing the workflow of building a coronagraphic imaging observation of a point source using both NIRCam and MIRI.

-Following the instructions in stage 5 of the JWST High-Contrast Imaging Roadmap, we focus on selecting the exposure parameters to detect the Beta Pictoris debris disk at the desired signal-to-noise ratio (SNR) for the MIRI coronagraphic imaging and NIRCam coronagraphic imaging observing modes.
+Following the instructions in stage 5 of the JWST High-Contrast Imaging Roadmap, focus on selecting the exposure parameters to detect the Beta Pictoris debris disk at the desired signal-to-noise ratio (SNR) for the MIRI coronagraphic imaging and NIRCam coronagraphic imaging observing modes.
 The optimal exposure specifications (e.g., number of groups and integrations) are the input needed for the Astronomer's Proposal Tool (APT) observation template, which is used to specify an observing program and submit proposals.

 The ETC workbook associated with this example science program is called #36: NIRCam and MIRI Coronagraphy of HR 8799 b and can be selected from the Example Science Program Workbooks dropdown tab on the ETC Workbooks page.
 The nomenclature and reported SNR values in this article are based on ETC v.1.5.
 There may subtle differences if using a different version of ETC.